BC Tech Co-op Grants Program

 - Define the role and create a job posting.

 - Contact an accredited co-op department in BC to have the job approved and posted.
-Please check with the co-op administrator to ensure that the program of your choosing is accredited.
+Check with the co-op department to ensure the program is accredited.

 - Submit your BC Tech Co-op Grant application.